Harald Lønborg-Jensen: Biography

-He subsequently found employment at various architect practices and worked for among others Vilhelm Dahlerup, Anton Rosen, Hans J. Holm, Ferdinand Meldahl and Martin Borch before he started his own architectural practice.
+He subsequently found employment at various architect practices and worked for among others Vilhelm Dahlerup, Anton Rosen, Hans J. Holm, Ferdinand Meldahl and Martin Borch before he started his owchitectural practice.
 Harald Lønborg-Jensens expertise became church buildings.
 Through four decades he was one of the most used architects for designs of new churches and for restoration.
 His style was inspired by historical-romantic themes.

-He exhibited at the Charlottenborg Spring Exhibition in 1905–07 and 1909, was a member of the Royal Nordic Society of Antiquaries, on the board of Selskabet for kirkelig Kunst and a member of Akademiraadet 1931–34.
-He was architect at Ribe Cathedral from 1915 and at Roskilde Cathedral from 1927.
+He exhibited at the Charlottenborg Spring Exhibition in 1905–07 and 1909, was a member of the Royal Nordic Society of Antiquaries, was on the board of Selskabet for kirkelig Kunst and was a member of Akademiraadet 1931–34.
+He was an architect at Ribe Cathedral from 1915 and at Roskilde Cathedral from 1927.